 You will be taught by academics who are experts within the field and many of whom are active clinicians and researchers.
 Our curriculum concentrates on evidence based teaching and is directly influenced by the research happening within the department which is informing radiography policy and practice.
 We have long standing and close links with radiology departments in hospitals, the radiography profession, and industry; all of this offers a challenging yet supportive environment in which to study.

 As a diagnostic radiographer you will make a real difference to the lives of patients.

-The selection day will allow you to visit the university and meet members of the radiography team and current students.
+The Selection Day will allow you to visit City and meet members of the radiography team and current students.
 Furthermore, it will provide you with the chance to visit our teaching facilities.
-The selection day will encompass a series of admissions tests (numeracy; literacy; Cambridge Personality Style Questionnaire) and a fifteen minute face-to-face interview with two members of the radiography team.
-The interview will look to assess how an applicant meets the NHS Constitution Values by asking three questions that directly relate to the six values.
-The following three questions are sample questions:
+The Selection Day will encompass a presentation from staff and students and a fifteen minute face-to-face interview with academic and clinical staff and a service user .

-All facets from the selection day are reviewed.
-Applicants who pass the admissions tests and are able to demonstrate that they meet the NHS Constitution values will receive an offer.
+Applicants who pass the selection process and are able to demonstrate that they meet the NHS Constitution values will receive an offer.
 The conditions of the offer will be made to applicants via UCAS.
 The following are examples of typical offers that are made:

 Unless studying towards an Access to HE Diploma in a relevant subject, all applicants must have:

-GCSE: A minimum of five passes at grade 4 (B) GCSE, including English Language, Mathematics and Double Science.
+GCSE: A minimum of five passes at grade 4 (C) GCSE, including English Language, Mathematics and Double Science.
 GCSE requirements for applicants studying an Access to HE Diploma are detailed below.

 Special requirements: Applicants must complete a clinical visit and return a supportive clinical visit feedback form.